fr0zn/dotfiles/README.md

 - Programs **with** configuration files.
 (Can be found inside the root directory of the dotfiles)
 - Programs **without** configuration files.
 (Can be found inside the `packages` directory)

+> The structure can be changed as you like with custom hierarchies.

 ### Install sh